Massachusetts Financial Services Co. MA Sells 8,328 Shares of Pinnacle West Capital Co. (NYSE:PNW)

-Other large investors have also recently modified their holdings of the company.
-Pacific Center for Financial Services bought a new position in shares of Pinnacle West Capital during the first quarter valued at $40,000.
-International Assets Investment Management LLC bought a new position in shares of Pinnacle West Capital during the third quarter valued at $44,000.
-Retirement Group LLC raised its stake in Pinnacle West Capital by 200.0% during the fourth quarter.
-Retirement Group LLC now owns 600 shares of the utilities provider’s stock worth $46,000 after buying an additional 400 shares during the last quarter.
-Alaska Permanent Fund Corp bought a new position in Pinnacle West Capital during the second quarter worth $50,000.
-Finally, First Command Advisory Services Inc. bought a new position in Pinnacle West Capital during the third quarter worth $52,000.
-Institutional investors own 84.95% of the company’s stock.
+A number of other hedge funds have also modified their holdings of PNW.
+Norges Bank purchased a new stake in shares of Pinnacle West Capital in the fourth quarter valued at about $104,067,000.
+Capital Research Global Investors purchased a new stake in shares of Pinnacle West Capital in the second quarter valued at about $109,355,000.
+State Street Corp grew its holdings in shares of Pinnacle West Capital by 18.4% in the first quarter.
+State Street Corp now owns 6,911,753 shares of the utilities provider’s stock valued at $539,808,000 after purchasing an additional 1,072,235 shares during the period.
+Invesco Ltd. grew its holdings in shares of Pinnacle West Capital by 29.6% in the first quarter.
+Invesco Ltd. now owns 3,537,942 shares of the utilities provider’s stock valued at $276,313,000 after purchasing an additional 808,207 shares during the period.
+Finally, Captrust Financial Advisors grew its holdings in shares of Pinnacle West Capital by 297.6% in the fourth quarter.
+Captrust Financial Advisors now owns 633,531 shares of the utilities provider’s stock valued at $48,174,000 after purchasing an additional 474,174 shares during the period.
+84.95% of the stock is currently owned by institutional investors and hedge funds.

 Pinnacle West Capital Trading Down 1.3 %